Home LIVE! Features Order Calendar Results Your account Manager login

 • Students can only enter one Extemp event.

-• Extempers that double-enter risk losing part of their prep time.
+• Extempers who double-enter risk losing part of their prep time.

 JV/Varsity CX Rules: